Dates of our 2017 BCU 4-Star Sea Kayak Leader training and assessment courses are listed here.

 When you think you are getting close to being ready to take the assessment, and you have all the pre-requisites you need to download a Leader Registration (LR) Form from your Home Nation website.

-Fill it in as instructed and send it with the correct fee back to your Home Nation.
+Fill your LR form in as instructed and send it with the correct fee back to your Home Nation.
 After checking all the info is correct, they will send the form back to you stamped for assessment.
 You must hand the stamped LR form to the assessment director before your assessment.
 No LR form, no assessment!

 Go paddling as much as you can but don’t forget to have fun!
 If you make all your trips interesting and exciting then you and the people you are leading will learn so much more!